daviebadger/books/restructuredtext/restructuredtext.rst

 * doctest blocks

 Both literal and doctest blocks are usually rendered in a monospaced typeface without syntax highlighting.
+Depending on which |RST| parser is used, doctest blocks may be highlighted.

-For advance code snippets with syntax highlighting, a ``code`` directive has to be used.
+Alternatively, for code snippets with syntax highlighting, a ``code`` directive has to be used.

 Literal Blocks
 ^^^^^^^^^^^^^^